Commissioned artworks in response to a family textile collection

 My ‘sketchbooks’ are usually created for a specific project.
 The first one I properly worked on was for a commission called Metamorphosis .
 The people who commissioned the work were keen to show sketchbooks as well so it was a good exercise for me in creating something I was happy to share.

 I didn’t fill the small sketchbook for this project so it became a more general studio book instead.
 Studio books are where I keep samples, ideas, notes, fragments and other inspiring things that are otherwise loose in my head or in my studio.
 I go through phases of keeping these but I never regret it.

 Since that project / studio book, I have created many others.
 I usually have a very general studio book on the go which has measurements, calculations, lists, sums, designs and working notes for whatever I am working on at the time.
-I don’t have one at the moment, it has tended to be when I am doing a lot of design work and exhibition planning and that’s not what I am doing these days.

 What I have kept up is the project books.
 For the Leicester University genetics residency in 2017, I used an A3 book which gave me space for lots of drawing, notes, images and mind maps.